At THE V CHANNEL being “virtuous” means we are choosing to practice virtues in our daily lives.

-No matter how young or how old, being “virtuous” means we are choosing to practice the VIRTUES FROM “A” TO “Z” in our daily lives.
-It means we are trying our best to be our best, whatever our best might be.
+Regardless of cultural background, ethnicity or belief, no matter how young or old, being “virtuous” means we are being our best, whatever our best might be.

-Being ‘virtuous’ doesn’t mean we’re perfect.
-As work-in-process human beings, we can discover the power of virtues to heal and rehabilitate.
-We can make amends for our past choices and help others, especially our kids, learn from our mistakes.
+As work-in-process human beings we can discover the power of virtues to heal and rehabilitate ourselves.
+Then we can inspire others, especially our kids, to learn from our mistakes.

 VIRTUES ARE FOR EVERYONE.

-LET’S INSPIRE OUR KIDS TO BE ‘VIRTUOUS’ (WITHOUT SMOKING, DRINKING AND CUSSING).
+LET’S INSPIRE OUR KIDS TO BE VIRTUOUS (WITHOUT SMOKING AND DRINKING).

-There are many resources that parents can share with their kids, to get the facts about cigarettes, alcohol and drug abuse.
+There are many resources for parents to get the facts about cigarettes, alcohol and drug abuse.

 STAY TUNED TO THE V CHANNEL.

 The V Channel is the only 100% Virtues-Driven Parenting and Kid Self-Help Platform available in the media.
 Stay tuned as we seek a publishing deal and corporate sponsors.